wavepy/wavepy/README.rst

 Credits
 -------

-We kindly request that you cite the following `articles <https://wavepy.readthedocs.io/en/latest/source/credits.html#citations>`_ if you use wavepy.
+We kindly request that you cite the following `article <https://aip.scitation.org/doi/abs/10.1063/1.5084648>`_ if you use wavepy.

-* List here the features.

 Contribute
 ----------